How to Make Giant Greeting Cards

 Now that you have the ornaments finished, place all of your artwork onto your giant greeting card.
-Arrange and rearrange until you have placement that is pleasing to your eyes.
+Arrange and rearrange until you have a placement that is pleasing to your eyes.
 When you have everything in place, begin gluing everything down with a glue stick or a glue gun.

 - HINT: If you find that your slogan isn't standing out, find a solid color or a print colored paper that matches to put behind the slogan.
-Glue them together, allow drying time and then cut around the edges enough to leave at least 1/4 - 1/2 inch to show on all sides.
+Glue them together, allow drying time, and then cut around the edges enough to leave at least 1/4–1/2 inch to show on all sides.

 - HINT: It's easier to glue down bulkier items with a glue gun.
 Items that are thin will glue much better with a glue stick.

-After all of your ornaments are glued down it's time to add the glitz. (glitter, jewels, ribbon, brads, stickers).
+After all of your ornaments are glued down, it's time to add the glitz. (glitter, jewels, ribbon, brads, stickers).
 Adding glitz will change the giant greeting card completely.
 If you have your own logo, you may want to add it in a small inconspicuous place.

 Personalized greeting cards are wonderful to send because they let people know that you spent time thinking about them.
 You don't have to spend a lot of time making a giant greeting card.
-They can be simple or they can be very ornate but they are always from the heart.
+They can be simple, or they can be very ornate, but they are always from the heart.

 I made this card on behalf of my team, Hubaholics Anonymous for our teammate Meloncauli.
 It was inspired by Sid Kemp.
 I couldn't have done it without Watergeek.